singingwolfboy/relask/README.rst

 Features
 --------

-* Fast development setup with Relay
+* Fast web development setup with ES6, React and Relay
+* Batteries included: React Router, Webpack and Babel
+* Server is powered by Python, Flask and Graphene
+* JWT integrated, with a working example using Flask-Login

 Usage
 -----